redbeam.comhs-fshubfsRedBeam_Logo-1

 Start by identifying what assets you have so you can categorize where they should go on your balance sheet.
 Accountants classify assets based on three main criteria:

-Pro Tip: Consider using dedicated asset management software to inventory and categorize your assets.
+Consider using dedicated asset management software to inventory and categorize your assets.
 This makes it easy for you to track your assets digitally, update your asset lists, filter assets based on category, and export asset data for further analysis.
+RedBeam platforms manage tangible assets, both fixed and consumable assets to gain visibility and increase efficiency in operations.

 After categorizing your assets, the next step is to assign value based on their classification:

-- Current assets can be valued at current market value or cost.
-Valuing current assets is pretty straightforward.
+• Current assets can be valued at current market value or cost.

-- Non-current tangible assets also can also be valued at current market value or cost, but this may take some research because the value of tangible assets may change as they age.
+• Non-current tangible assets also can also be valued at current market value or cost, but this may take some research because the value of tangible assets may change as they age.
 You may need to consider factors such as original purchase price, depreciation or potential appreciation, and variables affecting the asset's lifespan or "useful life", such as usage intensity, maintenance practices, or technological advancements that may render the asset obsolete.
+RedBeam reporting offer built-in straight line depreciation calculations.

-- Intangible assets are valued based on estimates of potential value.
-You can use various methods to estimate this depending on the type of asset involved.
-For example, you might estimate the asset's value based on the market for similar assets, the cost of replacing the asset, the income the asset could be expected to generate, or royalties the asset might be expected to earn.
+• Intangible assets are valued based on estimates of potential value.
+For example, estimated asset value may be based on the market for similar assets, the cost of replacing the asset, the income the asset could be expected to generate, or royalties the asset might be expected to earn.

 Consider conducting periodic asset classification reviews, with high-value assets reviewed more frequently.